Analog amplitude, frequency and phase modulation and demodulation with spectrum analysis

 Block Diagram for Amplitude Modulation

-The modulation index \( \mu \) quantifies the extent to which the carrier amplitude varies in response to the message signal.
+The modulation index \( \mu \) quantifies how much the carrier amplitude varies in response to the message signal.
+It is defined as:

 - \( A_m \) = peak amplitude of the message signal \( m(t) \)